Since a headless CMS has no control over how the content is rendered, we have to ensure following best practices for a strong SEO strategy.

 15. Use canonical URLs and practice internal linking

 SERPs tend to lose their preference for websites that create too much duplicate content, even when necessary (like in the case of E-Commerce websites with multiple variations of the same product).
 But it is less about the main body of the content, it is more to do with the tags and HTML duplication that appears in a repetitive manner.
-Implementing canonical URLs for duplicated content with minor differences will notify search engines which duplicated content should take precedence.
+Implementing canonical URLs for duplicated content with minor differences will notify search engines that duplicated content should take precedence.

 Similarly, internal linking adds authority to pages you control and lets search engines understand what content is relevant to the other.
-Strong internal linking and high quality content further enrich site extensions on Google, allowing readers to get relevant and related results for their queries, increasing their likelihood of clicking onwards.
+Strong internal linking and high-quality content further enrich site extensions on Google, allowing readers to get relevant and related results for their queries, increasing their likelihood of clicking onwards.